spotlightpa/poor-richard/content/newsletters/accessharrisburg/_index.md

 blurb = "Be the first to know what’s happening in Harrisburg"

 cta = "Subscribe"
-ctaDescription = "Link will open in Stripe, a secure payment portal"
+ctaDescription = "Link will open in Stripe, a secure payment portal. $199 for an annual subscription."

 modal-exclude = true
 linktitle = "Access Harrisburg"